 Borne from a recent move by tax authorities to track sales from every commercial enterprise in Russia, this OFD data does away with broad strokes.
 All sales data, in real time, is gathered and processed by firms working on behalf of government, of which the five leading operators process more than 85%.
 RI is able to access data from these top firms and use its global expertise “to create useful, timely and valued outputs for manufacturer clients,” adds Eldridge.

 Already major manufacturers are reaping the rewards of using OFD data.
-Ongoing projects led by RI include work with a major premium spirits company to create a pricing strategy that reflects the variations in buying behaviour across different channels, and work with a leading tobacco company to track the launch of a new alternative smoking product.
+Ongoing projects led by RI include work with a major premium spirits company to create a pricing strategy that reflects the variations in buying behavior across different channels, and work with a leading tobacco company to track the launch of a new alternative smoking product.

 The rewards of manufacturers tapping into this sort of granular insight is already becoming clear.
-When Kellogg’s sought to boost profitability across some of its key food products in 2019 it turned to OFD data to analyse the link between price and performance of one of its core SKUs: Pringles.
+When Kellogg’s sought to boost profitability across some of its key food products in 2019 it turned to OFD data to analyze the link between price and performance of one of its core SKUs: Pringles.

 That OFD data provided “precise recommendations on the optimal price level with details on sales channels made it possible to make informed decisions on both regular and promotional prices,” said a Kellogg’s executive.

-With RI’s analytics, manufacturers will have all the insights they need to understand the challenges and opportunities of the fuel station channel in Russia, with OFD data and expert analysis spanning market share, sales, distribution, pricing and range analytics.
+With RI’s analytics, manufacturers will have all the retail data insights they need to understand the challenges and opportunities of the fuel station channel in Russia, with OFD data and expert analysis spanning market share, sales, distribution, pricing, and range analytics.
 As standard, this solution provides data on a weekly or monthly basis, available just one to two days after the end of the period, with breakdowns by postcode (exact stores are restricted from identification).

-Armed with this insight suppliers will be equipped with all they need to create a strategy built for success on Russia’s forecourts.
+Armed with this insight, suppliers will be equipped with all they need to create a strategy built for success on Russia’s forecourts.